autosportlabs/RaceCapture-Pro_firmware/README.md

-RaceCapture/Pro Firmware
+RaceCapture Firmware
 =====
 The premier open source telemetry system for your race vehicle.
 RaceCapture is a family of hardware devices installed in your race or street car that beams driving and vehicle telemetry to the cloud in real time.
-Combined with [RaceCapture App](https://github.com/autosportlabs/RaceCapture_App) and [RaceCapture Live](https://race-capture.com/), teams and drivers can use the platform to learn how to drive faster an drive better, giving them the edge to win.
+Combined with [RaceCapture App](https://github.com/autosportlabs/RaceCapture_App) and [Podium cloud motorsports platform](https://podium.live/), teams and drivers can use the system to learn how to drive faster and smoother, giving them the edge to win.

 # Current Hardware Revisions